rammadhav929/WhatsApp-AI-Assistant/README.md

 # What Is Webhooks?
 A webhook is a mechanism that allows one system to automatically send real-time data to another system when a specific event occurs.

+**The Process**
+- You Register a Webhook URL , the endpoint is our's public exposed point
+- An Event Happens Examples: Payment succeeds
+- The Service Sends an HTTP POST
+- Your Server Processes It